Whoopi Goldberg Says Trump No Different Than Taliban

 With Donald Trump just getting settled into the White House for the next four years on top of rolling out controversial policies that some have compared to the Taliban, it is unlikely that Whoopi Goldberg will run out of political commentary any time soon.

-[Featured Image by Agostini/Invision/AP Photo]
+[Featured Image by Evan Agostini/Invision/AP Images]